 Enter the quantity of this exact make and model of whole house fan installed in the home.
 Different make/model fans will be entered on a separate row.

 This value is calculated automatically.
 It is the number of this type of fan multiplied by the rated air flow of this type of fan.

+Select from attic or outside.

 Section B. Whole House Fan Compliance Calculations